...

 Accidents With A Roll Cage In A Warehouse

 Two of the most common and significant factors in accidents involving roll cages in the UK are first drivers falling from their vehicle whilst loading or unloading a roll cage.
 Secondly, roll cages falling from delivery vehicles.
-During a four-year period in the UK, there were 59 accidents reported in these two categories alone.
-Of these, 18 were defined as major accidents.

 In many cases, the leading cause of the accident was one or more cages moving in an uncontrolled way during loading or unloading.
 Other factors which have been identified as potential causes are the roll cages moving about during transit.
 This can unbalance the cage, upset the load or already partially knock them over.
 Roll cages moved about during transit may be resting against another cage or even against the door, making them very dangerous.
 They also may have become unstable during transit.

-Compensation Payouts In Roll Cage Accident Claims
+How Much Compensation For Roll Cage Accident Claims?

 If your personal injury claim is successful, your settlement could consist of two heads of claim: general and special damages.